Written by Sam and Kels Adventures.

 This makes for a pleasant day walking at your own pace to the different ancient buildings around the city.

-We noticed the actual crowded parts of the park are (1) the section of the travertines that visitors are allowed to walk on (also, this is the path that leads to the entrance at the bottom of the town) and (2) the Cleopatra antique pool.
+We noticed the actual crowded parts of the park are (1) the section of the travertines that visitors are allowed to walk on (also, this is the path that leads to the entrance at the bottom of the town), and (2) the Cleopatra antique pool.

 Checking Out Cleopatra Antique Pool

-We walked to the Cleopatra Antique Pool to check it out.
-They’ve built up a lot of restaurants and stores surrounding the pool, so if you are looking for a bite to eat, this is one of the few places inside the park where you can get a proper meal.
+There are restaurants and shops around the Antique Pool area, so if you want a bite to eat, this is one of the few places inside the park where you can usually get a proper meal.

 Note that entering the pool costs extra (200TL).
 The facilities around the pool have changing rooms and bathrooms.
+If the Antique Pool is closed during your visit, you won’t be able to swim regardless of the ticket price.

 After wandering around the park for 3 hours and passing by both of these locations on multiple occasions, the crowds really never let up—it’s just a reality of visiting this park!

-Tip: If you walk along the edge of the path near where the people are walking on the travertines, continue past this spot, and walk away from the open section along the path, you will find a second section of the terraces filled with water.
+Tip: If you walk along the edge of the path near where the people are walking on the travertines, continue past this spot, and walk away from the open section along the route, you will find a second section of the terraces filled with water.
 This is an excellent spot for pictures, as no one is allowed to walk on the terraces here.

 Wandering Around The Ancient City Of Hierapolis